senthilcaesar/BWH/nsrr_senthil/studies/msp/README.md

 Key demographic data (including site) are in `files/msp-dataset-0.1.0.pre-racecat.csv`.
-Here we'll make a version with temporary IDs used to process files here, with `id_` prefixes, and save a reformatted tab-delimited file:
+Here we'll make a version with temporary IDs used to process files here, with `id_` prefixes, and save a reformatted tab-delimited file.
+Note that id_ numbers are not sequential due to excluded participants.
 ```R
 d <- read.csv("files/msp-dataset-0.1.0.pre-racecat.csv")
 d$ID <- gsub( "^", "id_",  d$id )